Aalaa4444/ocr/ocr_pytorch/Readme.md

 4. Evaluation:
 After training, the model is tested on a separate test set to evaluate its accuracy.
 The classification report and confusion matrix are generated using sklearn.metrics to provide insights into the model's performance.
-## Results
-The model achieves the following performance on the test set:

-* Test Accuracy: 99.70%
 ## Dataset

 The dataset used in this project consists of images of Arabic letters and numbers.
 The dataset is organized in directories named after each character, where each image corresponds to a single Arabic character or number.